 Instead of getting worked up about something we can't control, we can take steps to repair our hair.

-But before we jump into how to repair damaged natural hair, let's find out what hair damage is and its common causes.
+Before we discuss how to repair damaged natural hair, let's first understand what hair damage is and its common causes.

 What is Hair Damage?

 Hair damage typically occurs when external factors such as friction, heat, and harsh chemical treatments penetrate the protective layers of your hair, causing it to become cracked and prone to breakage.

 Signs of hair damage include dryness, frizziness, and difficulty in managing your hair.

 Hair damage can be caused by various factors, including the following:

 Stress disrupts the hair growth process by triggering hormones that cause your hair to enter a resting mode.
 This mode causes your hair to grow out prematurely, and as a result, they fall out.

 Unusually dry hair is a precursor to damaged hair.
 When your hair doesn't receive regular and timely moisture, it becomes dry and brittle and tends to break off when you comb it.